 Degree Programs

-Bakersfield offers 184 distinct certificate programs and associate’s degrees.
+Currently there are 184 distinct certificate programs and associate’s degrees.
 There is a heavy emphasis on the trades at BC, with several degrees and certificates offered in areas such as woodworking, welding, manufacturing technology, construction technology, and automotive.
 Bakersfield is also particularly strong in agriculture, business administration, child development, computer studies, food and nutrition, and radiologic technology.

 Transferring to a Four Year School

 BC has transfer agreements with Vanguard University of Southern California, La Verne University, University of Southern California, Cornell College of Agriculture and Life Sciences, and National University.
-Transfer Services has counsellors who will sit down with each student individually to assess their transfer options, offer assistance, and make recommendations.
+Transfer Services has counselors who will sit down with each student individually to assess their transfer options, offer assistance, and make recommendations.
 Not all courses are transferable, so students planning to transfer to a four-year institution after Bakersfield should take transfer capability into account when choosing their courses.
-Transferable courses are marked in the catalogue.
+Transferable courses are marked in the catalog.

 Alternative Class Formats